 How to Stream FIFA World Cup 2026 on SRG SSR Without Cable

 SRG SSR is workable without cable because the group already operates digital routes through Play Suisse and its regional players.
-That matters for viewers who prefer phones, laptops, tablets or smart-TV apps.
+That matters for viewers who prefer phones, laptops, tablets, smart TVs or TV-box apps.

 The main open issue is still the rights split, not the platform access.
 Check official SRG schedules close to the tournament because the exact channel and streaming assignment for each match is still to be confirmed.